Can You Wear Basketball Shoes on Concrete? (7 FAQs Answered)

 While basketball shoes are great for walking outdoors, especially if it’s wet outside, they do not work well for everyday use because they lack support and aren’t good for long walks.

 The downside to basketball shoes is that they don’t offer adequate support for your foot and ankle.
-This is especially true if you have high arches, flat feet, or weak ankles.

 It also doesn’t matter if you wear them with socks, as they still won’t offer enough support to take your daily walk in a pair of basketball shoes.